skip to main content

 Final Assembly

-A Pierce employee lays beneath the fire truck cab and completes tasks associated with the final assembly process.
 In this step, final assembly of the fire truck and interior finishing begins.
 As the cab and chassis come together, the painted body, or back end of the fire truck, gets assembled as well.
-This includes the installation of harnesses, compartments, lights and doors.
+This includes the installation of harnesses, compartment, lights and fender crowns.

 Once the painted body is assembled, it is mounted on the chassis along with the water tank.
 From here, all of the electrical and mechanical components are installed, including cord reels, breaker boxes, body doors and any additional shelves, trays and lights.